 And if your dog suffers from a disability, such as blindness, hearing loss, or an inability to walk, talk to your vet about any special accommodations you should make to ease his experience.

 No one wants to think about their dog passing, but those caring for an older dog know that they have even fewer days to enjoy the companionship.
-Instead of letting it worry you or deter you from adopting a senior dog, use it as a reminder to live in the moment.
+Instead of worrying you or deterring you from adopting a senior dog, use it to live in the moment.
 Snuggle up.
 Take a walk together.
 Appreciate every moment your pup has to give.

-What specials needs have your senior dogs had and how did you help them?
+What special needs have your senior dogs had, and how did you help them?
 Let us know in the comments!